sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/functions.md

-# Iterator and custom SPARQL functions
+# SPARQL binding functions and SPARQL-Generate iterator functions

-`sparql-generate-jena` provides a set of iterator functions and custom SPARQL functions that enable to generate RDF from JSON, XML, HTML, CSV, and plain text.
+`sparql-generate-jena` provides a set of SPARQL binding functions and SPARQL-Generate iterator functions that enable to generate RDF from JSON, XML, HTML, CSV, and plain text.

-Custom SPARQL functions all take a set of RDF terms as input, and output zero or one RDF term.
+Custom SPARQL binding functions all take a set of RDF terms as input, and output zero or one RDF term.
 They all have namespace `http://w3id.org/sparql-generate/fn/` with preferred prefix `fn`.

 Iterator functions are used in the `ITERATOR` clause.
 They all take a set of RDF terms as input, and output zero or more RDF terms.
-They all have namespace `http://w3id.org/sparql-generate/iter/` with preferred prefix `ite`.
+They all have namespace `http://w3id.org/sparql-generate/iter/` with preferred prefix `iter`.

 ```
 PREFIX fn: <http://w3id.org/sparql-generate/fn/>